AliSoftware/OHAttributedLabel/README.md

 # ARC Support

-This project is compatible with ARC since its version of August 16th, 2012.
+This project is compatible with both ARC and non-ARC projects.

 # Sample code & Other documentation